Boreal woodland caribou: Range and population changes

 In 2012 Environment Canada identified 51 Rangifer tarandus caribou (boreal woodland caribou) or boreal ecotype of forest-dwelling woodland caribou ranges in Canada.

 The northernmost range of boreal woodland caribou in Canada is in the Mackenzie River Delta area, the Northwest Territories.
 In 2000, in the Northwest Territories, boreal woodland caribou had a very large range and the population was assessed and was not considered to be at risk.
 The population is identified as NT1 for conservation purposes.
-Caribou geneticists recently discovered that the "woodland" caribou between the Mackenzie River and Great Bear Lake were not genetically members of boreal woodland caribou (R. c. caribou); instead, they are of Beringian-Eurasian Lineage, distantly related to Arctic caribou (R. arcticus) as per the 2022 revision of the genus, and the best model showed that they likely descended from Osborn's caribou (R. a. osborni) and adopted woodland caribou-like behaviors and ecology.
+Caribou geneticists recently discovered that the "woodland" caribou between the Mackenzie River and Great Bear Lake were not genetically members of boreal woodland caribou (R. c. caribou); instead, they are of Beringian-Eurasian Lineage, distantly related to barren-ground caribou (R. arcticus) as per the 2022 revision of the genus, and the best model showed that they likely descended from Osborn's caribou (R. a. osborni) and adopted woodland caribou-like behaviors and ecology.

 The southernmost populations of the boreal woodland caribou are isolated populations on Lake Superior in Ontario, Canada such as the Slate Islands and Michipicoten Island.

+The boreal woodland caribou was once found on every single province, except Nunavut.
+After the Europeans introduced non-native Virginia deer and brainworms to Nova Scotia, Maine, New Brunswick, and Prince Edward Island (where the white-tailed deer were eradicated from), the parasitic nematodes started to kill off the caribou and moose.